12th July 2021

-CREST is an international not-for-profit accreditation and certification body that represents and supports the technical information security market.
+CREST is an internationally recognised not-for-profit accreditation and certification body that represents and supports the technical information security market.

 Companies can choose to become a CREST member company and apply for CREST accredited services.
 The application requires a rigorous assessment of companies’ processes, data security and service methodologies to ensure they’re to a best practice standard.

-A penetration test is needed to gain assurance in the effectiveness of your IT security controls to ensure a malicious actor can’t access or make changes to your systems and assets.
+A penetration test is needed to gain assurance in the effectiveness of your IT security controls to ensure a malicious actor can’t access or make changes to your systems and assets during a cyber attack.

 You may also require a penetration test for compliance reasons.
 Data regulations often require you to meet security standards that ensure Personally Identifiable Information (PII) is protected and secured within your IT environment to prevent data breaches or loss from occurring.